zachswebsite/zachswebsite/README.md

 -->
 - 🔭 I’m currently working on a personal website to showcase my web design skills as well as my interest in Game Design.
 - 🌱 I’m currently learning **HTML, CSS, and Javascript**.
-- 👯 I’m looking to collaborate on anything **Video Game Design and/or Web Design** related.
+- 👯 I’m looking to collaborate on anything **Computer Programming** related.
 - 💬 Ask me about my programming knowledge or experience.
 - ---
 - 📫 How to reach me: zachwillson0307@gmail.com